-The University of Hyderabad (UoH) celebrated the 72nd Republic Day with Vice-Chancellor, Prof. Appa Rao Podile hoisting the National Flag on the campus.
+The University of Hyderabad (UoH) celebrated the 72nd Republic Day with Vice-Chancellor, Prof. Appa Rao Podile unfurled the National Flag on the campus.

 Prof. Podile, paid tributes to the freedom fighters who brought independence and prepared the Constitution that guides us to function as a secular, democratic and republic nation.

 “As a nation, in less than a year of outbreak of the pandemic, we have produced Covid19 vaccine not only for us but also for other countries.
 We have attained self-sufficiency in food grains, pulses, milk etc. We can be proud of many more achievements as a knowledge-driven economy/society” the Vice-Chancellor said.

 Recalling the achievements of the UoH during the last year Prof. Podlie said “We are the only University ranked 10th in the prestigious Institutes of National Importance and Central Universities category in the Atal Ranking of Institutions on Innovation Achievements (ARIIA) 2020.
 We have also fared well in Global RUR Rankings 2020.
 Out of the 13 institutions figuring in this ranking from India, UoH is the only University to be ranked after IISc, the IITs and IISER-Pune, in the top 7 in India.
 It stands 363rd out of 829 institutions globally.
 RUR has also ranked our university Humanities as No. 1 in India and 276 globally, and at No. 4 for the Social Sciences in India and 327 globally”.

 Vice-Chancellor, Prof. Appa Rao Podile concluded with warm greetings, on this 72nd Republic Day to everyone present, with tributes to national leaders who brought us this freedom and built such a strong constitution for the country.

 The full speech of the Vice-Chancellor can be read below.